Members (in alphabetical order)

 Ms M.S.M.
 (Maien) Sachisthal MSc

 Dr. Disa Sauter is Assistant Professor in the Department of Social Psychology at the University of Amsterdam.
-She currently holds a Veni grant from the Dutch Science Foundation.
+She currently holds an ERC Starting grant.
 Her work examines how factors such as culture, learning, and language, shape our emotions and the ways that they are signalled, and complementing this, which aspects of our emotions and emotional signals exhibit less plasticity.
 Her work examines the communication of emotions via non-verbal signals, with a particular focus on nonverbal vocalisations.
 She also has a particular interest in positive emotions.
 Disa’s research includes a range of experimental psychological approaches and cross-cultural comparative methods.

 dr. D.A.
 (Disa) Sauter